Marshall Field – Short Biography

-Considering that he was considered ‘shy’ and even ‘not suitable’ for business by his first employer, Deacon Davis, the rise of Marshall Field from employee to businessman was meteoric.
+Considering that he was considered ‘shy’ and even ‘not suitable’ for business by his first employer, Deacon Davis, the rise of Marshall Field from employee to businessman was brilliant.

 Business Leader Marshall Field – Chicago’s Merchant Prince